 Nevertheless, because they lack background in the formal study of philosophy, many teachers are reluctant to encourage the philosophical thinking of their students.
 Their fears, however, are exaggerated.
 Familiarity with some of the standard philosophical literature might be desirable, but it is not necessary for bringing Philosophy for Children into the classroom.
 What is required is the ability to facilitate philosophical discussion.
 For this, it is much more important that teachers have some philosophical curiosity themselves than a familiarity with academic philosophical literature.
 Like their students, teachers unfamiliar with the discipline of philosophy may nevertheless have an aptitude for philosophical thinking—or at least a knack for recognizing when others are engaged in philosophical thought.

 Philosophy for Children encourages children to think for themselves at the same time that it encourages them to think with others.
 However, philosophy is often viewed as more a matter of solitary reflection, perhaps involving exchanges between a few other solitary thinkers—something to which the “masses” are neither privy nor attracted.
-Perhaps many would claim that this is philosophy at its best; like physics or mathematics, “philosophy for everyone” is watered down.
-There is no need for Philosophy for Children to challenge this analogy.
-In fact, it can turn it in its favor.
-However esoteric physics and mathematics at their best may be, the schools nevertheless recognize the importance of making these subjects available to all students.
-Similarly, Philosophy for Children advocates can counter that there should be a place for the entire classroom—including “gifted and talented,” “underachieving,” and “ordinary” students— pursuing philosophical questions together.
+Perhaps many would claim that this is philosophy at its best.
+Even if this were so (a controversial view), it would not undermine arguments for including philosophy in the K-12 curricula.
+However esoteric physics and mathematics at their best may be, the schools nevertheless recognize the importance of making these subjects available in some form to all students.
+Similarly, Philosophy for Children advocates can counter that there should be a place for all students—whether labelled “gifted and talented,” “underachieving,” or “ordinary”—pursuing philosophical questions together.

 For this to work, it must be possible for children in the classroom to engage in sustained philosophical discussion with others.
-As already noted, Gareth Matthew's writings provide ample evidence that many children are capable of having interesting, if not profound, philosophical thoughts.
-Less obvious, however, is children's ability to sustain and develop this with others.
+As already noted, Gareth Matthew’s writings provide ample evidence that children are capable of having interesting, if not profound, philosophical thoughts.
+Less obvious, however, is children’s ability to sustain and develop this with others.
 Anecdotes of young children spontaneously sharing a philosophical thought with an observant adult are not sufficient.
-Matthews' Dialogues With Children provides good evidence that children can go well beyond this.
-Transcripts of lengthy philosophical conversations of children found in Pritchard (1985, 1996) and issues of Thinking and Analytic Teaching should leave little doubt that children have this ability.
+Matthews’ Dialogues With Children provides good evidence that children can go well beyond this.
+Other examples of substantial philosophical conversations of children found in Lone (2012, 2021), McCall (2009), Pritchard (1996, 2022), Shapiro (2012), and Wartenberg (2009, 2013), among many others, should leave little doubt that children have this ability.

 - Astington, Janet Wilde, 1993, The Child’s Discovery of the Mind Cambridge, MA: Harvard University Press.